Who is Responsible for Health and Safety in the Workplace?

 - Conducting a risk assessment in the workplace and implementing safety policies and procedures.

 - Providing the necessary training for staff to contribute to creating the right culture of health and safety and a safe environment for the future.
+Employers around the world use our IOSH Managing Safely training course as a way of building a proactive culture of safety amongst employees.

 Particularly in a financial sense, companies could see the following repercussions: